raspberrypi/documentation/hardware/raspberrypi/conformity.md

 # Compliance

 Raspberry Pi models conform to various standards.
-Those documents published are linked below.
+The available Documents of Conformance are linked below.

+## Raspberry Pi Model 3, Raspberry Pi Zero W

+All Raspberry Pi devices with Wireless and Bluetooth connectivity have undergone extensive compliance testing and meet the following standards.

 ## Compute Module 3 and Compute Module 3 Lite